This situation is called “contested” because:

 In most courts, when there are issues you cannot resolve by agreement, one of you has to file and serve a form to set a trial date.
-Also, most courts usually require the parties to attend a settlement conference before the trial.
+Also, most courts require the parties to attend a settlement conference before the trial.
 Ask the court clerk what your next step should be and whether there are any special, local forms you need to fill out.
 Find the website, address, and telephone number of your local court.
 You can also ask your court’s family law facilitator or self-help center.

 If you and your spouse or domestic partner want help to settle your case, ask the court clerk, family law facilitator, or self-help center at your local court if there are any mediation programs available.